taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Keycloak_SSO.md

    Hit **Save**.

 !!!
 Note
-	Only one type of login (either Keycloak or Taikun sign-in) is supported at a time.
+	Only one type of login (either Keycloak or Taikun CloudWorks sign-in) is supported at a time.

 ![Keycloak configurations](https://rgw.cloudpoint.tcpro.cz/swift/v1/KEY_0efe203c42c0402f9402a570302dc066/new-docs/account-management/Keycloak-confi.webp)
 /// caption